Particle.news

 Overview

-• Officials noted the broadcast versions of “Tití Me Preguntó,” “Monaco,” and “Safaera” were scrubbed of references to sex acts and genitalia, with translations offering insufficient grounds for action.
+• Investigators determined broadcast versions of “Tití Me Preguntó,” “Monaco” and “Safaera” were edited to remove references to sex acts and genitalia.